This article explains general troubleshooting steps for the Datto Linux agent.

 Ensure the Datto Linux Agent is running the latest version of the agent software.
 The current installed version of the agent will be shown on the homepage and Protect tab of the device's UI.
 Update the software as necessary.
 See Getting Started With The Datto Linux Agent for more information.

 Check the status of the Linux agent packages

-If the dattobd driver appears to be malfunctioning on the agent machine, you can use modprobe to reload it:
+If the dattobd driver appears to be malfunctioning on the agent machine:

 sudo modprobe -r dattobd && sudo modprobe dattobd

 2. Verify the driver is loaded:

 If you had trouble installing the Linux Agent, or if the backups never worked, you can try reinstalling the agent packages.
 First, remove the packages, and then reinstall them.

 Remove the agent packages: